Grant Stevens (police officer): Police career

 Stevens started in the South Australian Police around 1986.
 Through his career, he has been involved in a number of high-profile programs.
 He has experience in counter terrorism, community programs, drug and alcohol management and human resource management.
 He led the police response to child sexual abuse from 2004 and also domestic violence in the community.

 As a senior sergeant, Stevens was awarded the National Medal for long (15 years) service on 27 February 2001.
 He was assistant commissioner when he was awarded the Australian Police Medal in the 2012 Australia Day Honours.

 Stevens studied for a Bachelor of Business (Human Resource Development) and Graduate Certificate of Management at the University of South Australia.

 Stevens was appointed deputy commissioner in September 2012.
 He was announced as the next Commissioner in March 2015 and took up the job on 21 July 2015.

+In August 2015, on the 40th anniversary of the Criminal Law (Sexual Offences) Act 1975 being passed, SAPOL Police Commissioner Stevens spoke publicly about the 1972 murder of George Duncan, saying that the case remained open and that reward was on offer for information leading to a conviction.
+He also said that SAPOL was now an inclusive police force and had "an excellent relationship with the gay community."

 As the state emergency coordinator, he declared a state of emergency for the COVID-19 pandemic on 22 March 2020.
 The declaration was extended many times.